inventaire/docker-inventaire/README.md

 This repository is packaging Inventaire for Docker production environement.
 To run it for production outside Docker, see [inventaire-deploy](https://github.com/inventaire/inventaire-deploy).

+You may also check the official [Docker image](https://hub.docker.com/repository/docker/inventaire/inventaire/general)

 ## Summary

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->